Is Switzerland really So Expensive in 2023?| Updated: |

 The average taxes in Switzerland are reasonable.
 Switzerland is among the cheapest countries for taxes.
 We pay taxes on income and wealth in Switzerland.

-On average, people are paying about 10.5% of their net income in taxes.
+On average, people pay about 10.5% of their net income in taxes.
 However, we are also paying taxes on our gross income.
 These extra taxes are directly removed at the source, so we never see them.
 It is about 5% of our gross income on average.
 So I would say that the real tax average is about 15%.

-This average is much lower than in many other countries.
+This average is lower than in many other countries.
 For instance, people in the U.S. pay 18% on average, and people in Denmark pay 36%!

 Of course, there are vast differences between the different states in Switzerland.
 In some situations, taxes can double from one state to another.